 The Engelhörnergroup is an extensive limestone range about 4 km. long, located in the Berner Alps, near Meiringen.
-Belonging to Engelhörner West Sector, including the higher Tannenspitze, Engelburg and Sattelspitzen, Rosenlauistock 2198 m is a fine slender pinnacle.
+Belonging to the Engelhörner West Sector, including the highest Tannenspitze, Engelburg and Sattelspitzen, Rosenlauistock 2198 m is a fine slender pinnacle.
 Unlike most of the mountain ranges of this area of the Swiss Alps, which are mainly in granite, the Engelhörner chain shows peaks and walls made of compact limestone, a real paradise for the climber.

 The particular stratification of the Cretaceous limestone that forms the Engelhörner chain gives to the summits a peculiar appearance, sometimes with a bit bizarre shapes.
 Rosenlauistock counts different classic routes of moderate difficulty on West Face and even some modern climb on excellent rock on SW face.

 The nearest town to the Engelhörnergroup is Meiringen near the Brienzersee.